 Voluntary Contributions.
 You can pay these to help fill gaps in your national insurance contribution record.
 HMRC may get in touch with you to suggest to top up your contributions.

-You may have to pay Class 4 contributions if you are self-employed and your profits are over a certain amount each year.
+You may have to pay Class 4 contributions if you are self-employed and your profits are over a certain amount each year (see below for details).

 Sole traders pay income tax on their business profits (as self-employed individuals).
 In addition to income tax, self employed workers are liable to pay National Insurance Contributions (NIC’s).